 When I purchase this perfumed water, I had no plan, and feeling the need to get acquainted I started to add it to just about everything I was consuming on Wednesday.
-First a few drops into my bottled water, then a teaspoon added to my salad dressing at lunchtime, a splash into a berry smoothie and finally this
+First a few drops into my bottled water, then a teaspoon added to my salad dressing at lunchtime, a splash into a berry smoothie.
+But the best match was, hands down,

-Sweet strawberries combined with fresh bitter orange blossoms was a great match!
-Then add in the nutty taste of quinoa and my work was done!
+sweet strawberries combined with fresh bitter orange blossoms.
+When I added in the nutty taste of quinoa, my work was done!
 It made a terrific side to a meal of coconut chicken, and broccolini.
 The next day, it was my breakfast cereal with a glass of cold milk.
 How about nutrition?
 Glad you asked.
 This dish is gluten free, fat free, low in sodium, a source of fiber, protein and vitamin C. Please check out the links to see what my colleagues have created with this fun floral theme.

 Quinoa with Orange Blossom Infused Strawberries